1101712/an-online-quiz/README.md

 ## Acknowledgements

-- to Kay Welfare for great psyhological support and motivation.
+- To Kay Welfare, for providing great psyhological support and motivation.
-- to my mentor Antonio Rodriguez for helping to resolve the technical questions.
+- To my mentor Antonio Rodriguez for helping to resolve the technical questions.
 - I would like to mentions Openais ChatGPT, which gave me a huge opportunity to study quick and very efficient.